fbradasc/CPPCM/README.md

-CPPCM-DSR
+CPPCM-DSR - Library for Arduino
 =============================================================================
-(Combined Pulse Position Coded Modulation - Dgital Signature Recongnition) Library for Arduino
-- PLEASE DO NOT USE - WORK IN PROGRESS - PLEASE DO NOT USE -
+** (Combined Pulse Position Coded Modulation - Dgital Signature Recongnition) ** ** PLEASE DO NOT USE - WORK IN PROGRESS - PLEASE DO NOT USE **

 This library provides a simple interface to read and validate CPPM frames of